 Those looking to explore both the East and the West of the island should choose a central position to establish as a base during their stay.
 Heraklion capital of the city is the perfect spot to easily reach places such as Rethymnon or Lassithi’s region capital, Agios Nikolaos.

 Staying in Heraklion during your Crete holidays is a winning move that will make it easy to reach some of the best local beaches, but also to some of the island’s most characteristic villages.
-If you need more information to plan the practical parts of your trip, check this practical guide to Crete.

 Book a local hotel in the city center according to your travel style.
 Heraklion offers endless choices of accommodations whether you want to indulge in local gastronomy, admire the best views in town or even be more aware of the environment during your stay.